Project Officer - Finance

 The salary range for this position is between £35,492 to £40,000 p.a. depending on experience and skills.

 This position provides support to the management projects, to ensure that the project teams operate effectively, on time and on budget.
-The Project Support Officer will work closely with the Project Managers, Administrators and Finance.
-The Project Support Officer is a key contact point for implementation and reporting issues with focus on finance processes and financial monitoring.
+The Project Officer Finance will work closely with the Project Managers, Administrators and Finance.
+The role is a key contact point for implementation and reporting issues with focus on finance processes and financial monitoring.
 The role will be responsible for working closely with the Finance and Project Support teams to provide ongoing support with focus on financial monitoring and coordinate project audit processes as required.

 • Review project balances on a monthly basis and discussing with Project Support Officers